 Fretted bass guitars are the most common option, and where most people start.
-These indicate where strings must be fretted, or played to ensure it will be in tune with the rest of the song.
+These indicate where strings must be fretted, or played to ensure the bass will be in tune with the rest of the song.
 Fretless instruments don’t mark these, expecting the player to find the correct place to play for any given song.

 Almost all instruments are exclusively one or the other here.
 The 7-string guitar described above is a rare exception to the general rule and works best as a concept more than anything else.
 Fretless instruments are harder to learn and not used for most popular music, so it’s better to wait on those until later in your career.